amckennafoster/nbidata/docs/openSciFAQ/openSciFAQ.md

-### What is open science?

-Throughout the world, researchers are becoming more cognizant of the value and importance of open science.
-As scientific research becomes highly data-driven and reliant on computing, scientists are conscious of the growing need to share data, software and infrastructure to reduce wasteful duplication and impact considerable cost savings.
-This new era of thought considers the importance of everything in academia be open, such as open access to literature, open educational resources, open data, and open science.
-However, the practice of open science is not all-inclusive at the present and some researchers speculate out of curiosity how such a change would affect their career.
+Throughout the world, researchers are becoming more cognizant of the [value and importance of open science](https://theconversation.com/research-transparency-5-questions-about-open-science-answered-76851).
+As scientific research becomes highly data-driven and reliant on computing, scientists are conscious of the growing need to share data and code to reduce wasteful duplication and increase the rate of discoveries.
+Additionally, open science is seen as a way to combat the reproducibility crisis identified in many fields.
+And finally, as Dr. Ainstworth points out in her [TEDx talk](https://www.youtube.com/watch?v=c-bemNZ-IqA), "Open science could be the gateway to a more inclusive and supportive culture."
+There is a movement to move everything in academia to an open structure, such as open access to literature, open educational resources, open peer review, and open data.

-### What's the impact?

-In this article entitled: [How Open Science Helps Researchers Succeed]( https://elifesciences.org/articles/16800), researchers from numerous organizations and universities in the United States address concerns raised in connection to open science and demonstrate that the advantages outweigh the disadvantages.

-Equally important is the following TEDX Talk by Research Associate and Open Science Champion, Dr Rachael Ainsworth.
-Here she addresses how [Research Culture is Broken — Open Science Can Fix It!](https://www.youtube.com/watch?v=c-bemNZ-IqA) In additon, Dr. Ainstworth points out that "Open science could be the gateway to a more inclusive and supportive culture".
+Since open science is relatively new, there is usually some hesitancy in making their work available for anyone to use.
+The benefits outweigh any risks.
+Both established and early [career researhers](https://journals.plos.org/plosbiology/article?id=10.1371/journal.pbio.3000246) may benefit from increased [publications, funding, and career advancement](https://elifesciences.org/articles/16800).

 ### Who contributes to open science?